efchatz/pandora/README.md

 <!-- LICENSE -->
 ## License

 Distributed under the MIT License.
 See `LICENSE.txt` for more information.
 This tool is provided as is, for educational purposes.
-Use it only when you have written permission to do so, under a red team assessment.
+Use it only when you have written permission to do so, say in a red team engagement.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>